-D.9 LATERAL SERVICE CONNECTION MATERIALS
+D.4.6 LATERAL SERVICE CONNECTION MATERIALS

-D.9.1 Material
+D.4.6.1 Material

 Materials required for lateral service connection, which include tees or wyes, service pipe, and riser shall be the same material as the service pipe.
 Service pipe material shall be as established by the consultant.
-Suitable materials for lateral service connections are PVC and polyethylene.
+Suitable material for lateral service connections is PVC.
+Service laterals or PDC's should be PVC SDR28 pipe, green in colour or have SANITARY stenciled on the pipe or have SANITARY caution tape continuous with the service pipe, as per the latest version of the MECP Design Criteria.
+HDPE service pipes may be used after approval by Chatham-Kent P.U.C. in special conditions.

-D.9.2 Cleanout Caps
+D.4.6.2 Cleanout Caps